Jacksonville Landlord-Tenant Attorney

 - Failure to Return Security Deposit: Under Florida law, a landlord must return a tenant's security deposit within 15 to 60 days after the tenant has surrendered the rental property.
 Tenants must be provided with advance notice of any deductions from the deposit.

-- Failure to Repair Premises: After you have notified the landlord about repairs that need to be made given him/her 20 days to respond to your written notice, you may withhold rent if he/she does not respond.
+- Failure to Repair Premises: After tenants have notified the landlord about repairs that need to be made landlords have 20 days to respond.
+You may withhold rent if he/she does not respond.

-- Unsafe Premises: Under Florida law, a landlord must at all times "comply with the requirements of applicable building, housing, and health codes."
+- Unsafe Premises: Florida law states that a landlord must at all times "comply with the requirements of applicable building, housing, and health codes."

 at our firm to get the legal advice and representation you need today!